RubiyaHud/Class-22-JQuery-JS/README.md

 <ins>**Sticky Header is applied here:** </ins>

-At first **.stickyHeader** class is written in the style.css file, where a animation (property) is added which has a value "alamin" and a duration "1s (second)"
+At first **.stickyHeader** class is added in the style.css file, which has an animation property with a value "alamin" and a duration 1s (second).

 Animation "alamin" is defined with a keyword **@keyframes** and has two values (from - to) of top background.